Complex geodesics and complex Monge--Amp\`{e}re equations with boundary singularity II: Introduction

-{\bf Acknowledgements.} The author is greatly indebted to Xiaojun Huang for many enlightening discussions concerning this work and for his constant support and encouragement over the years.
-The author also wishes to express his gratitude to L\'{a}szl\'{o} Lempert, whose landmark work \cite{Lempert81} on complex geodesics has always been an important source of ideas and motivation for this study.
-Thanks also go to W{\l}odzimierz Zwonek for commenting on the proof of Theorem \ref{thmA:normalization} and for bring the interesting work \cite{KZ16} to the author's attention.
+{\bf Acknowledgements.} The author is greatly indebted to Xiaojun Huang for many enlightening discussions related to this work and for his constant support and encouragement over the years.
+The author also wishes to express his gratitude to L\'{a}szl\'{o} Lempert, whose work \cite{Lempert81} on complex geodesics has always been an important source of ideas and motivation for this work.
+Thanks also go to W{\l}odzimierz Zwonek for his comments on the proof of Theorem \ref{thmA:normalization} and for bringing \cite{KZ16} to the author's attention.
+Last but not least, the author thanks the anonymous referees for their suggestions and comments that helped improve the exposition of the paper.